Why Men Should Care About Their Pelvic Floor

 • Lower back pain (there's a high correlation between low back pain and pelvic floor dysfunction).

-There are multiple ways men can improve their pelvic floor muscle strength and decrease the risk of developing incontinence.
-With these tips, you can also improve incontinence symptoms if you are already experiencing them.
+There are multiple ways men can improve their pelvic floor muscle strength and decrease their risk of developing incontinence.
+These tips can also improve incontinence symptoms if they are already present.

 Pelvic floor muscle exercises, such as Kegel exercises, are for men too and can be integrated into your daily routine as part of your regular workout.
 If you use the correct muscles, pelvic floor exercises can significantly improve your pelvic floor strength.

-And, did you know you can get male incontinence supplies for free with Aeroflow Urology if you qualify?
-That’s right— just fill out our eligibility form to get started and see if you can get your favorite incontinence products shipped right to your doorstep in discreet packaging each month.
+Did you know you can get male incontinence supplies for free with Aeroflow Urology if you qualify?
+That's right— fill out our Eligibility Form to get started and see if you can get your favorite incontinence products shipped to your doorstep in discreet packaging each month.

 Biofeedback is a tool used alongside pelvic floor muscle therapy.
 Biofeedback allows you to gain back control of your bladder.
 This type of therapy is also helpful after prostate surgery.

-During biofeedback, electrical sensors give feedback to a monitoring system, and through a process of repetition, you strengthen your muscles.
+During biofeedback, electrical sensors give feedback to a monitoring system, and muscles are strengthened through repetition.

 The sooner you see a physical therapist or pelvic floor therapist, the better!
 Physical therapy and pelvic therapy are integral parts of the healthcare system and educate you on your pelvic and sexual health.
 Knowledge is power!

-The more you understand how your body functions, the more empowered you will be to optimize your health, know how to recognize future red flags, and feel more confident and comfortable in your body.
-Pelvic therapists also connect men to more resources, specialists, and health approaches that work with their values and goals.
+The more you understand how your body functions, the more empowered you will be to optimize your health, recognize future red flags, and feel more confident and comfortable in your body.
+Pelvic therapists also connect men to more resources, specialists, and health approaches that align with their values and goals.

 If you need help managing your pelvic floor health, speak with your healthcare provider to make a plan.
 And remember-- you should never be ashamed to bring up issues with incontinence or pelvic floor health!